 This page looks at some essential senior dog supplies for your aging dog.

 Please also visit our series of "Old Dog" pages for information on:

-Dog beds are so important that they should not be considered optional; but are, instead, a necessary piece of equipment for all dogs.
-The reasons?
+Dog beds are so important that they should not be considered optional, but are instead a necessary piece of equipment for all dogs.

 Orthopedic beds are indispensable for aging dogs to support and protect their aged and aching joints, since such beds provide maximum support with medical-grade foam and/or box spring construction.